nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+### Architecture

+#### Main components of the architecture
+`YMFC` (consisting of `YMFC` class) is in charge of app launch and shut down.
+- At app launch, it initialises the other components in the correct sequence, and connects them up with each other.

+The bulk of the app's work is done by the following components:
+- `UI`: The UI of the App.
+It handles user interaction, including reading commands and displaying responses.
+- `Storage`: Reads data from, and writes data to, the hard disk.
+Responsible for loading and saving both recipes and ingredients.
+- `Parser`: The command parser.
+It interprets user inputs, turning them into `Command` objects that are executed by the app.
+- `Command`: Represents actions that the user can perform, such as adding, deleting or listing recipes and ingredients.
+- `RecipeList` and `IngredientList`: These manage collections of recipes and ingredients, respectively.

+Todo: Add sequence diagram to illustrate application start up flow and command execution flow.

 ### Ui Class

 ### Recipe Class